 In the first quarter of 2012, we made a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial.
-If we elect to apply for and are awarded certain specified regulatory designations with respect to filing submissions to the FDA within the United States, we may be obligated to pay PharmaEngine an additional \$5.0 million milestone payment as early as 2014.
-We may also be required to pay up to an additional \$70.0 million in aggregate development and regulatory milestone payments and \$130.0 million in additional sales milestone payments to PharmaEngine upon the achievement of specified development, regulatory and annual net sales milestones.
+In the third quarter of 2014, we made a milestone payment of \$7.0 million to PharmaEngine in connection with entering into the Baxter agreement.
+As a result of the amendment of the PharmaEngine agreement in September 2014, a previously contingent \$5.0 million milestone payment was paid to PharmaEngine on April 30, 2015.
+We are not obligated to make any other milestone payments to PharmaEngine with respect to regulatory submissions or approvals in the United States.
+We will also be required to pay PharmaEngine up to an additional \$70.0 million in aggregate regulatory milestones and \$130.0 million in aggregate sales milestones, in each case with respect to Europe and certain countries in Asia.
 PharmaEngine is also entitled to tiered royalties based on net sales of MM-398 in Europe and certain countries in Asia.
-The royalty rates range from high single digits up to the low teens as a percentage of our net sales of MM-398 in these territories.
+The royalty rates range from high single digits up to the low teens as a percentage of net sales of MM-398 in these territories.